-Cycling South Africa reports that veteran cyclist Chad Short returned an adverse analytical finding in an in-competition test conducted by the South African Institute for Drug-Free Sport (SAIDS) on 2 May 2014 at the South African Track Cycling Championships.
-The analytical report confirmed the presence of the stimulant Methylhexaneamine in his urine sample.
+Cycling South Africa reports that veteran cyclist Austin Steyn returned an adverse analytical finding in an in-competition test conducted by the South African Institute for Drug-Free Sport (SAIDS) on 12 October 2014 at the Amashova road race.
+The analytical report confirmed the presence of the Stimulant Phentermine in his urine sample.

-Cycling South Africa respects the independence of the SAIDS process and respects the outcome.
-Cycling SA further reiterates its zero-tolerance approach to doping in sport and will continue working with SAIDS in the promotion of a drug-free sport via its awareness programmes and extensive testing.
+Cycling South Africa respects the independence of the process and respects the outcome.
+Cycling SA further reiterates its zero-tolerance approach to doping in sport and will continue working with SAIDS in the promotion of a drug-free sport via its outreach and education programmes and extensive testing.

 All cyclists are urged to avail themselves of all the resources available to them to ensure a drug-free career in sport.
 In addition, all cyclists are advised to exercise extreme caution at all times with regards to any food and/or medical products they may come into contact with.